bitsper2nd/sublime-monokai-scheme/README.md

-# Color Scheme - Monokai
+# Color Scheme - Monokai Plus

 This is a Sublime Text (and Merge) color scheme using the [Monokai color palette](https://monokai.pro/sublime-text).
-Our implementation of Monokai uses the Sublime Text Mariana color scheme as a template with the Monokai color palette.
+This implementation of Monokai uses the Sublime Text Mariana color scheme as a template with the Monokai color palette.

 ## Install